sabnzbd/sabnzbd/main/interfaces/Plush/README.txt

 All other imagery provided by injectx and real_scud; thank you both for the skin.
 ...with the exceptions of shadow.png and arrows-ffffff.png which are part of the jQuery Superfish plugin -- See LICENSE-MIT & LICENSE-GPL
+...with the exception of colorbox-controls.png which is part of the jQuery ColorBox plugin -- See LICENSE-MIT

 =======
 CONTACT